Currency:USD $

 The Bloodbath of Studio Closures

 While creating new opportunities for Chinese developments, NetEase drastically cut ties with Western studios.
-Here's a peek into some of the affected teams:
+Here's a look at some of the affected teams:

 • Project Ghost: Formed by Greg Street, ex-Riot developer.